Preservation

-Preservation of the Kimberly Run Natural Area
+Kimberly Run Natural Area

 Somerset County Conservancy’s work involves our “green preservation” projects.
 The Kimberly Run Natural Area, located on the southeast corner of the intersection of the Pennsylvania Turnpike and U.S. Route 219, is our premier project.
 Covering 373 acres with habitats ranging from warm season grass fields and older growth hemlock woods to many types of wetlands, including a bog, this property is a gem in the center of the county.
 We have partnered with DCNR, PA Game Commission, U.S. Fish and Wildlife, Pheasants Forever, Allegheny Plateau Audubon and others in developing habitat and a management plan for this property.